DanielZatorski/DanielZatorski/README.md

 ## Hi, I'm Daniel 👊

 Welcome to my GitHub profile!
-I'm passionate about data science, so the main content that you will find in my repositories will circle around data 😉
+I'm passionate about data, so the main content that you will find in my repositories will circle around ETL, Queries and many more 😉

 ## 🔧 Skills & Tools